osilander/bacterial-genomics-intro/ngs-qc/index.rst

 After studying this tutorial you should be able to:

   #.
-Describe the steps involved in pre-processing/cleaning sequencing data, including both short-read (Illumina) and long-read (Oxford Nanopore).
+Describe the steps involved in pre-processing/cleaning sequencing data, including both short-read (Illumina) and long-read (Oxford Nanopore) data.
   #.
 Distinguish between good and bad sequencing data.
   #.
 Compute, investigate and evaluate the quality of sequence data from a sequencing experiment.

 Reminder: the experimental setup
 --------
-The data we will analyse is from a laboratory evolution experiment in which several different natural isolates of *E. coli* were evolved for approximately 150 generations in culture medium containing increaseing amounts of an antibiotic.
-After this, genomes of both the ancestral (un-evolved) and evolved bacteria were sequenced using both short-read (Illumina) and long-read (Oxford Nanoppore) technology.
+The data we will analyse is from a laboratory evolution experiment in which several different natural isolates of *E. coli* were evolved for approximately 150 generations in culture medium containing increasing amounts of an antibioticv(control lineages were evolved in the absence of antibiotic).
+After this, genomes of the ancestral (un-evolved) bacteria were sequenced using both short-read (Illumina) and long-read (Oxford Nanoppore) technology.
+The genomes of the evolved bacteria were re-sequenced using only short-read (Illumina) technology.

 Again, the overarching goals of this tutorial are to:
   #.
 Use the sequence data from the natural isolate ancestor to assemble a high-quality reference genome.
   #.
 Annotate the ancestral genome so that you know where the open reading frames, rRNAs, tRNAs, and other genomic features are.
   #.
 Understand how the natural isolate that you have selected relates to other strains of *E. coli* and *Shigella*.
   #.
-Use the sequence data from the evolved clone to understand what genomic changes have occurred during evolution.
+Compare the sequence data of the ancestral and the evolved clones to understand what genomic changes have occurred during evolution.
   #.
 Construct hypotheses as to why specific genome changes occurred during the laboratory evolution.

 ..
 Attention::
-    There are four different natural isolates of *E. coli* that we used in this experiment.
+    There are four different natural isolates of *E. coli* that we used in this experiment, and two experimental treatments.
 Each of you will analyse one and only one.
 Discuss with your neighbours to ensure that you are not all analysing the same natural isolate.
 The different isolates are designated A5, H5, H7, and H8.

 Structuring your directories
 --------